elroynoel-ctrl/01-Enterprise-Campus-Network-Foundation/Documentation/Verification.md

 ---

-This verification guide provides a repeatable validation process that can be used during future enterprise networking projects to confirm successful implementation before production deployment.
+---

-This validation process demonstrates a repeatable approach for confirming successful enterprise network deployments and establishes a baseline for future routing and switching projects.
+This verification guide provides a repeatable validation process for confirming successful enterprise network deployments.
+The documented methodology establishes a solid foundation for future enterprise routing and switching projects, including OSPF, EIGRP, and BGP implementations.